menu

 Example of an indicator: people helping each other out of their own initiative.

-In order to get the full picture, we go through each of these 86 indicators at least once a month, and evaluate every project on a 5-point scale.
-Then we assign them to different groups according to their most recent score:
+In order to get the full picture, we go through each of these 86 indicators at least once a month and evaluate every project on a 5-point scale.

 • 5 – world class (example to learn from)